 The Housing Authority has various affordable housing programs that provide housing assistance to eligible, low-income households.
 Many of these programs are funded by the U.S. Department of Housing and Urban Development (HUD).
 Below is a brief description of each program.

-For information about the Emergency Housing Voucher (EHV) program launching in late summer 2021, please click here.
+For information about the Emergency Housing Voucher (EHV) program, please click here.

 Tenant-Based Voucher Rental Assistance Program

 The Tenant-Based Voucher Rental Assistance Program, formally known as Section 8 and the Housing Choice Voucher Program, provides eligible low-income households with rental assistance to lease a home or apartment of their choice from a landlord in the regular rental market.